 Skip to content

-Table level check that detects if the list of columns and the order of columns have changed since the last time this check was run.
+A table-level check that detects if the list of columns and the order of columns have changed since the last time the check was run.
 This check will retrieve the metadata of a tested table and calculate a hash of the column names.
 The hash will depend on the order of columns.
 A data quality issue will be detected if new columns were added, columns that existed during the previous test were dropped or the columns were reordered.

 profile column list or order changed